erikeldridge/app-quality-cookbook/deployment/staged.md

 ## Goals

 * Identify staged deployment strategies
-* Deploy to risk-tolerant audiences before deploying to risk-averse audiences.
+* Deploy to risk-tolerant audiences before deploying to risk-averse audiences, eg enable a feature for alpha
+* No new changes in beta; single, promoted build

 ## Steps